-The subject of me moving out and living in a different city had been floating around in the family for a while now.
+The subject of my moving out and living in a different city had been floated in the family for a while now.
 This time, last year, one istikhara in particular came up like the bin bulaye mehmaan to ruin months of planning.
 Anyway, now that I’ve successfully relocated to Lahore, I come bearing some wisdom on how to take the plunge from your oh-so-comfortable humble abode to a sloppy new city full of possibilities.

-For starters, establish the need for the move and justify it with your career trajectory in mind.
+For starters, establish the need to move out and justify it with your career trajectory in mind.
 Explain to your parents that this is your path and in order to climb up, you need to move out.

 Second, drop hints.

 Tried and tested far too many times.
 Your girl always had issues with asking for permission.
 Instead, I would casually bring up the birthday party a week in advance, ask mum what I should wear?
 What I should take as a birthday present?
 Bring it up a few times so they think it was their idea, to begin with.
 I’m more than happy to report that this is exactly the kind of trickery I deployed in my current mission.
 I’d call up my folks and talk to them, at length, about searching for the right place.
 Ask my dad whether I should (hypothetically) rent an apartment or a house portion in Defense?
 ‘Apke khyaal mein security wise kya behtar hoga?’
 Talk about my future flatmate as if she’s a part of my day to day life already.
 Discussing the costs of moving out and how I plan on budgeting.
 I even brought up finding an appropriate maid and the friendly neighborhood auntie who can cater food for bachelors like me.

 The details are everything which brings me to my next point, in continuation: Have a feasible plan ready to go.

 Floating ideas won’t do it.
 You have to take charge by working on the very tedious, very time-consuming budgets: